Two simple full-text indexes based on the suffix array: Preliminaries

 \section{Preliminaries}

 We use 0-based sequence notation, that is, a sequence $S$ of length $n$ is written as $S[0 \ldots n-1]$, or equivalently as $s_0 s_1 \ldots s_{n-1}$.

-One may define a {\em full-text index} over text $T$ of length $n$ as a data structure supporting (at least) two basic types of queries, both with respect to a pattern $P$ of length $m$, both $T$ and $P$ over a common finite integer alphabet of size $\sigma$.
+One may define a {\em full-text index} over text $T$ of length $n$ as a data structure supporting at least two basic types of queries, both with respect to a pattern $P$ of length $m$, where $T$ and $P$ share an integer alphabet of size $\sigma$.
 One query type is {\em count}: return the number $occ \geq 0$ of occurrences of $P$ in $T$.
 The other query type is {\em locate}: for each pattern occurrence report its position in $T$, that is, such $j$ that $P[0 \ldots m-1] = T[j \ldots j+m-1]$.

 The {\em suffix array} $SA[0 \dots n-1]$ for text $T$ is a permutation of the indexes $\{0, 1, \ldots, n-1\}$ such that $T[SA[i] \ldots n-1] \prec T[SA[i+1] \ldots n-1]$ for all $0 \leq i < n - 1$, where the ``$\prec$'' relation is the lexicographical order.
 The inverse suffix array $SA^{-1}$ is the inverse permutation of $SA$, that is, $SA^{-1}[j] = i \Leftrightarrow SA[i] = j$.